agmcarthur/Biochem-3BP3/Lab_7_Epidemiology/README.md

 **Question #10.
 For the single patient that is abnormally resistant to antibiotics, does the metagenomics analysis concur that resistance to drugs beyond trimethoprim or fluoroquinolones exists in this microbiome?
 Which additional drug classes may not work against this microbiome?**

 **Problem #4.
 Clinical treatment of this patient illustrated failure of macrolide antibiotics.
 What AMR genes are possibly causing this resistance and what is the mechanism?
-Can you make a prediction of which pathogen beyond *Salmonella* could infecting this patient?**
+Can you make a prediction of which pathogen beyond *Salmonella* could be infecting this patient?**